iconofsin/literate-evm-dev/src/UniswapV1/index.md

 # Uniswap v1 - Overview

-The original Uniswap was written in Vyper and consists of _two_ rather concise smart contracts.
+### Resources
 - [Protocol](https://docs.uniswap.org/protocol/V1/introduction)
 - [Repository](https://github.com/Uniswap/v1-contracts)
 - [Lightweight Formal Verification of Uniswap Smart Contract](https://github.com/runtimeverification/verified-smart-contracts/tree/uniswap/uniswap)

+### Notes
+- [ ] I was unable to compile the contracts by following the instructions in the original repository and using the version of the compiler used for deployment of Uni v1.
+The errors had to do with the syntax of declarations for mappings.
+If you know of a solutions, do let me know.
+- [ ] Code that doesn't quite make sense in the context of the repository will be marked as such.

+### Overview

+The original Uniswap was written in Vyper and consists of _two_ rather concise smart contracts.
 The two contracts are the Factory and the Exchange.

 The [Factory](./factory.md) allows to: